 - -Use a quadrille notebook; number all pages; date all entries - -Write your notes for all activities, thoughts, problems and solutions, and learning conclusions related to Engin 103.
-You should write down progress, outcomes, and conclusions on projects and teamwork; conclusions from class work (including LabVIEW) and homework. - -In addition you should answer in the logbook all questions listed in these notes in blue, as shown below: - 3) Which of the five categories of leadership skills summarized in Phase #3 of the brainstorming process we did in the previous class is the most important (look at the class notes for the previous class)?
-Explain your position in your own words - 4) Explain why communication would have helped team 12 in the Case Study above.
+You should write down progress, outcomes, and conclusions on projects and teamwork; conclusions from class work (including LabVIEW) and homework. - -In addition you should answer in the logbook all questions listed in these notes in blue, as shown below: - 3) Which of the five categories of leadership skills summarized in Phase #4 of the brainstorming process we did in the previous class is the most important (look at the class notes for the previous class)?
+Explain your position in your own words - 4) Explain what leadership skill would have helped team 12 in the Case Study above, support your claim by referring to specific circumstances in the Case Study.